MicrosoftDocs/sdk-api/sdk-api-src/content/dsclient/nn-dsclient-idsdisplayspecifier.md

 req.lib:
 req.dll: Dsadmin.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IDsDisplaySpecifier
+ - dsclient/IDsDisplaySpecifier
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Dsadmin.dll
 api_name:
  - IDsDisplaySpecifier
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IDsDisplaySpecifier interface

 ## -description

 The <b>IDsDisplaySpecifier</b> interface provides access to Active Directory Domain Service objects of the <b>displaySpecifier</b> class.
 Such objects are known as <i>display specifiers</i>.
 A display specifier stores data about how user interface elements, such as property pages or context menus, of an object in Active Directory Domain Services are to be displayed.
 For more information, see
 <a href="https://docs.microsoft.com/windows/desktop/AD/display-specifiers">Display Specifiers</a>.